xwenn/Project8_TrainlyIO/README.md

       If you enter the course Id you haven't enrolled or have finished, it turns out that ‘You are not enrolled in this course”.

-     (5)If you have just finished the a course material, you can enter 5 to record it.
+     (5) Enter 5 if you have just finished the a course material and want to record it.

      You will be asked to enter the course Id, then the date and time.Then you will be asked to enter the finish date and time.
 You are supposed to write in the format it asks, or it will show Error.